pollsposition/models/popularity/hmm-popularity.md

 data[data["sondage"] == "Ifop"]["method"].value_counts()
 ```

+Let us note already that since not every pollster use every method we may need to model the pairs `(pollster,method)` rather than pollsters and methods individually.

 ## A more serious analysis of bias

 To investigate bias we now compute the rolling mean of the $p_{approve}$ values and compare each method's and pollster's deviation from the mean.